dreamcatcher-tech/network/website/nfas/Requests/05 Warfabric.md

 ## Strategic Intent

 The system is intended to support an irregular force in asymetric warfare against an occupying force.
 The system is to provide decentralised C3 (Command, Control, Communications), and by implication Resource Procurement and Allocation (Logistics) to the irregular force.
-It needs to operate in a manner which allows for the prioritisation of resources, efficiency of their use, their deployment on specific tactical objectives while anticipating the potential modes of failure and their consequences, and the robustness of the overall system in the face of success and failure.
+It needs to operate in a manner which allows for the prioritisation of resources, efficiency of their use, their deployment on specific tactical objectives while anticipating the potential modes of failure and their consequences, and the robustness of the overall system in the face of both success and failure.

 ## Tactical Intent